 This course provides students with an historical perspective about how capitalism developed from the industrial revolution to today global capitalism and how it adapted to different institutional and cultural contexts.
 In this respect we should talk of Capitalist systems, since there is not one pure form of Capitalism as such.
 From a theoretical point of view, the course introduces students to institutional, new-institutional and evolutionary economics.
 According to these frameworks, institutions matter because they regulate capitalism responding to varying local contexts, values, and interests.
-From an empirical point of view, specific case studies are compared to answer key questions such as: how can we define Capitalism to distinguish it from other economic systems

-(i.e socialism, mercantilism, etc.)?
+From an empirical point of view, specific case studies are compared to answer key questions such as: how can we define Capitalism to distinguish it from other economic systems (i.e. socialism, mercantilism, etc.)?
 How can we identify different phases of Capitalism from its origins in the 18th century to now?
 Is Capitalism today different across countries (i.e. Europe, Africa, Asia, US)?
 What is the role of institutions in a Capitalist system and how can institutions change?

 3 credit hours.
 Pre-requisites: ECO 211 or permission of the instructor.

-ECPO 204 - THE EUROPEAN UNION: ORIGINS, EVOLUTION, AND IMPACT
+ECPO 204 - THE EUROPEAN UNION: ORIGINS, EVOLUTION, AND IMPACT strenght and weaknesses of this project.

-The course provides an analysis of the emergence and development of the European Union from the aftermarth of World War II to the present.
-The forces, the events, and the individuals that have shaped the European Union (EU) up to now will be presented together with the strenght and weaknesses of this project.
 The EU is the most interesting political entity in history beyond the nation-state trying to reconcile national and supranational interests and values - EU's motto is: "Unity in diversity", in varietate concordia.
 The common currency and a common trade policy have not been met by a common foreign and security policy, or a common tax or immigration policy.
 The EU project is still in the making.
 The EU is a controversial political-economic entity facing challenges as showed by the events in its recent past: the failed constitutionalization process; the eurozone debt crisis; Brexit; and the immigration crisis.
 From the European Economic Community to the Singel Market, from the Maastricht Treaty to the euro the course will show the evolution, the institutions, the interests, and the powers of the EU.
 3 credit hours.
 Pre-requisites: POL 101 or IA 100.